RN to BSN Programs

 Should I choose an RN to BSN bridge program or an RN to MSN program?

 For RNs who would like to increase their knowledge and possibilities of advancement, RN to BSN bridge programs are an excellent choice.
-They offer flexibility and are shorter than RN to MSN (Master of Science in Nursing) programs, so they may be more cost-effective than RN to MSN programs.
-For RNs who want to shoot their sights higher, an RN to MSN program can also be a good choice.
-While RN to MSN programs may take longer to complete, they offer more specialization than bachelor’s programs, which typically results in higher pay in the workforce, giving graduates an edge over their BSN counterparts.
+They offer flexibility and are shorter than RN to MSN (master of science in nursing) programs, so they may be more cost-effective than RN to MSN programs.
+For RNs who want to set their sights higher, an RN to MSN program can also be a good choice.
+While RN to MSN programs take longer to complete because they include the bachelor’s degree component as well as the master’s degree component, they offer more specialization than bachelor’s programs, which typically results in higher pay in the workforce, giving graduates an edge over their BSN counterparts.
+Graduates of master’s degree nursing programs are also typically eligible for advanced practice nurse licensure.

-Are in-person clinicals required for RN to BSN programs?
+Are in-person clinical rotations required for RN to BSN programs?